|

 sometimes even intimidated) to choose the

-more elaborate services, ornate coffins, prominent
+more elaborate services, ornate caskets, prominent

 gravesites, and ornamental tombstones (even